AaltoSciComp/scicomp-docs/triton/tut/array.rst

   $ Submitted batch job 60997836

-The job id in the message is that of the "master" job.
+The job id in the message is that of the primary array job.
 This is common for all of the jobs in the array.
 In addition, each individual job is given an array task id.